eicrud/eicrud/docs/user/service.md

 `CrudUserService` has prebuilt [commands](../services/commands.md) you can use to manage your users.

 Some commands make use of the `EmailService`.
-The [CLI]()'s setup has a shell service that you can complete with your mailing provider api.
+The [CLI](https://www.npmjs.com/package/@eicrud/cli){:target="_blank"}'s setup has a shell service that you can complete with your mailing provider api.

 ```typescript title="services/email/email.service.ts"
 export class EmailService extends CrudService<Email> implements EmailService {